Pat Morley (footballer)

-Pat Morley (born 18 May 1965) is a former footballer for Cork City, Shelbourne, Limerick and Waterford United.
+Pat Morley (born 18 May 1965) is an Irish former footballer who played as a forward for Cork City, Shelbourne, Limerick and Waterford United.
 He also works for Irish broadcaster Raidió Teilifís Éireann as a commentator and analyst on Monday Night Soccer.

+Career

 A former Celtic trialist Morley made his League of Ireland debut for Waterford United away to Finn Harps on 25 November 1984 scoring a hat trick in a 4–1 win.
 He scored in the final of the 1985 FAI League Cup for the Blues.

 Morley also scored a hat-trick on his Limerick City debut in a Munster Senior Cup clash.

-He scored 4 goals in European competition: 1993–94 European Cup clash with Cwmbran Town A.F.C., an infamous 1998–99 UEFA Cup game for Shelbourne against Rangers F.C., a 1999–2000 UEFA Cup winner against IFK Goteborg and an away goal against FK Liepājas Metalurgs in a 2001 UEFA Intertoto Cup tie after missing an injury time penalty in the first leg.
+He scored four goals in European competition: 1993–94 European Cup clash with Cwmbran Town A.F.C., an infamous 1998–99 UEFA Cup game for Shelbourne against Rangers F.C., a 1999–2000 UEFA Cup winner against IFK Goteborg and an away goal against FK Liepājas Metalurgs in a 2001 UEFA Intertoto Cup tie after missing an injury time penalty in the first leg.

 He is the third highest goalscorer in the history of the League of Ireland and was top scorer in the League of Ireland Premier Division in 1992–93 and 1999–2000.

-He is also Cork City's joint record goalscorer of all time.
+As of 2008, he remained one of Cork City's all-time record goalscorers.

-Morley represented the Republic of Ireland national football team at youth level.
+Morley represented the Republic of Ireland national team at youth level.

-His father Jackie played for Waterford United where he won 4 League of Ireland titles in the 1970s.
+His father, Jackie Morley, played for Waterford United where he won four League of Ireland titles in the 1970s.

+Later life

 In January 2009 Morley opened a menswear showroom in his native Cork.